g105b/h4b/data/content/Blues, Coppers and Hairstreaks.md

 ![Green Hairstreak on Dogwood](/asset/photo/Green%20Hairstreak%20on%20dogwood.jpg)

 There is no reason why the White-letter Hairstreak should not occur – we have the needed habitat requirement, but again they are not very mobile at all.
-The Purple Hairstreak could also colonise in time (larvae feed on oak)...

 Small Copper (Lycaena phlaeas)
 ------------------------------